Economic collapse has left over one million children in Lebanon in need of urgent assistance.

 As violence has consumed neighboring Syria in recent years, desperate people have fled their homes, with over 1 million currently living in Lebanon.
 Now, one in four people in Lebanon is a Syrian refugee – making the country host to the largest per capita population of refugees in the world, half of whom are children.

-Today, one year after a deadly explosion rocked Beirut, families have been plunged deeper into poverty.
+Today, two years after a deadly explosion rocked Beirut, families have been plunged deeper into poverty.
 Lebanon's economic crisis, which started in 2019, has continued to wreak havoc on the country's economy.
 The Lebanese pound has lost more than 90% of its value in less than 2 years.
 Children as young as five are being forced into labor, exposed to abuse and violence.
 The economic and social crisis, combined with the impacts of COVID-19, has resulted in an education crisis as well, with many children in Lebanon at risk of never returning to school.

 Challenges for Children in Lebanon

 The collapsing Lebanese economy has left families struggling to afford the basic food, electricity and water needed to survive.

-- More than one million children, both Lebanese and refugees, are in need of aid
+- More than two million children, both Lebanese and refugees are in need of aid